Betting Against The Public – Sports Betting Strategy

 Steam Moves In Sports Betting

-If a sportsbook posts a line that’s considerably off, and it moves several points to betting action, they’re recreating this scenario several times over.
-They also create a middle area between the initial line and the change in odds, which makes it possible for them not only to lose the sharp wagers but the bets that came in later after the line movement.
+If a sportsbook posts a line that’s considerably off, and it moves several points to betting action, they’re recreating this scenario several times.
+They also create a middle area between the initial line and odds’ change, which makes it possible for them not only to lose the sharp wagers but the bets that came in later after the movement.

 These moves are called steam moves, which are rapid changes in a betting market due to heavy action.
 These moves, especially when the odds are first released, are caused by sharp betting action.
 Many sports bettors “chase steam” after a market move by a well-respected sportsbook that takes a high volume of bets.
 “Chasing steam” is betting the market of other sportsbooks before the odds change.
 This can be highly effective if you understand betting markets and has caused many bettors to be banned or limited.